Stable pairs with descendents on local surfaces I: the vertical component: Introduction

 We use the standard conventions for (possibly negative) binomial coefficients.
 That is \beq{binomconv} {n\choose k}\ \ \mathrm{is\ defined\ to\ be\ }\ (-1)^k{k-n-1\choose k}\ \mathrm{\ when\ }\ n<0,k\ge0, \eeq and it is defined to be zero whenever $k<0$ or $k>n\ge0$.
 The binomial theorem $(1+x)^n=\sum_{k\ge0}{n\choose k}x^k$ then holds for any $n\in\Z$.

 \textbf{Acknowledgements.} We thank Jim Bryan and Rahul Pandharipande for useful conversations.
-We are grateful to Aaron Pixton and Don Zagier for proving our conjecture in Appendix A. Finally we also thank Frits Beukers and Wadim Zudilin for discussions on the same subject; in fact they found an independent proof of the conjecture after the Appendix was written.
+We are grateful to Aaron Pixton and Don Zagier for proving our conjecture (now Theorem \ref{appthm}) in Appendix A. We also thank Frits Beukers and Wadim Zudilin for discussions on this conjecture; in fact they found an independent proof after the Appendix was written.
+Finally, we warmly thank the referee for a careful reading of the manuscript and pointing out some mistakes.

 Both authors were supported by EPSRC programme grant EP/G06170X/1.
 Part of this research was done while the first author was a PIMS postdoc (CRG Geometry and Physics) at University of British Columbia, and on NWO-GQT funding and a Marie Sk{\l}odowska-Curie IF (656898) at Utrecht University.